 OCEAN PLAY- Return to Ocean / Adaptive Swimming / Aqua Therapy

-Certified Lifeguards, Aqua Therapists and Swim Coaches will provide a range of programs and services in a safe and comfortable environment.
-Weather permitting, our trained staff will be available to escort you into the Ocean and assist you in getting comfortable in the water.
-Assorted adaptive equipment will be available for you to try under supervision.
-Reservations may be required.
+Certified Lifeguards, Aqua Therapists and Swim Coaches provide a range of experience to service our program in a safe and comfortable environment.
+Weather permitting, our trained staff escorts participants into the Ocean to assist them in getting comfortable in the water.
+Assorted adaptive equipment is available for them to try under supervision.
+Frequent training sessions are available for those interested in getting hands on training to better understand the needs of the community we serve.
+Ask for more info…

 Volunteer Expectations: Able to assist or spot participants in transferring in and out of equipment.